We have compiled a list of frequently asked questions to help serve you better.

 Check out Admissions for more information.

-The school boundaries for Bloorview School are the same as the Toronto Public and Catholic School Boards from Etobicoke in the West, Scarborough in the East, the lake to the South and North, including York region.
-All students must be registered clients of Holland Bloorview Kids Rehabilitation Hospital (HBKRH) or, for York Region students, a client of Children’s Treatment Network (CTN).
+The school boundaries for the Integrated Education and Therapy (IET) Program at Bloorview School are the same as the Toronto Public and Catholic School Boards from Etobicoke in the West, Scarborough in the East, the lake to the South and North to Steeles Avenue.
+York Region is also part of our catchment area.
+All students must be registered clients of Holland Bloorview Kids Rehabilitation Hospital (HBKRH) or, for York Region students, a client of the Children’s Treatment Network (CTN).
+Families must live in York Region or Toronto to be eligible to attend the Integrated Education and Therapy (IET) proram at Bloorview School.

 The Integrated Education and Therapy (IET) Program is a Kindergarten to Grade 1 interdisciplinary program for children with a range of physical and/or communication disabilities.
 Physical, occupational and speech therapies are integrated into the child’s school day as part of the educational programming.